kevinscaria/InstructABSA/README.md

-# InstructABSA: Instruction learning for Aspect Based Sentiment Classification
+# InstructABSA: Instruction learning for Aspect Based Sentiment Classification [NAACL - 2024]

 ## 💥 New Features Coming
 - We will be adding LoRA and PTuning based finetuning methods for parameter efficient finetuning.